 Policies and procedures are in place to guide personnel in documenting, scheduling, and performing infrastructure changes and maintenance activities.
 Changes related to facility and environmental systems and IT infrastructure that are known to, or have the potential to, affect customer services are placed in a scheduled change window.

+Routine activities are excluded from Flexential's change management process; the list of defined routine activities are pre-approved by the Change Advisory Board (CAB).
 Any change to Flexential systems or infrastructure, including additions, deletions, or modifications, are required to follow the change management guidelines.